brooklynrail/brooklynrail-platform/content/events/2020/07/eric-fischl-with-phyllis-tuchman.md

 ---
 title: Eric Fischl with Phyllis Tuchman
-summary: Painter and sculptor, Eric Fischl will discuss their work with critic and art historian, Phyllis Tuchman.
+summary: Painter and sculptor, Eric Fischl will discuss his work with critic and art historian, Phyllis Tuchman.
 We'll conclude with a poetry reading from Valerie Hsiung.
 people:
   - person: eric-fischl